 Hitting the ball off center on the racket, or hitting heavy, wet balls

-However, many people who suffer from tennis elbow do not play tennis.
+However, many people who suffer from tennis elbow don't play tennis.
 The problem can be caused by any repetitive movement.
 Other causes of tennis elbow include:

 Painting with a brush or roller